 Asset-based loan financing is a process where the company's assets are used as collateral to get a loan from lenders.
-Most of the times this decision is reached by the company when it needs to have more working capital for expansion purposes.
+Most of the time, this decision is reached by the company when it needs to have more working capital for expansion purposes.
 In all asset-based loans( ABL), the lender's interest is secured by the assets of the borrower, which also determines how large a loan a company can access.

 It is good to note that both small and large-sized companies can qualify for an ABL loan.
 These include wholesalers, retailers, distributors, and even service providers.
 However, many of the asset-based lenders want a company with a stable balance sheet with strong assets.

 Who Uses Asset-Based Loans?

 These loans are usually advisable whenever a company needs working capital to keep all its normal business activities running.
 The company, therefore, opts to use its own assets to get financial assistance from lenders.
 In this case, the company's assets are used as collateral.

 What Company Use as Collateral?